Lauren Ridloff: The Walking Dead, Eternals, and beyond

 Ridloff was a fan of the TV series The Walking Dead, which had premiered in 2010, and submitted an audition tape to be cast in the series.
 She was cast as Connie and started her role in the show's ninth season, which premiered in October 2018.
 In July 2019, Ridloff was cast in the 2021 Marvel Cinematic Universe superhero film Eternals as the superhero Makkari, who in the comics is a hearing and white man.
 As part of director Chloé Zhao's approach to broaden casting representation, the casting of Ridloff revises the character to be a deaf woman of color.
 The casting makes Ridloff the first deaf superhero in the MCU.
 To film for Eternals, Ridloff took a leave of absence from The Walking Dead, not appearing in six consecutive episodes of the show's tenth season.
 Her role in Eternals led to an increase in web searches for American Sign Language courses.

 Following Ridloff's appearance in Eternals in 2021, she re-partnered with Joshua Jackson from Children of a Lesser God to star together in a romantic drama TV series being developed by Ava DuVernay at the TV network Starz.
 The network gave a three-season commitment to the planned series in May 2022.
 Ridloff was also attached as executive producer along with DuVernay and Jackson.
 In September 2023, Starz said that the drama series, which had started filming, would not be proceeding, following DuVernay's decision to depart after her contract with Warner Bros.
 TV concluded and amidst several series changes at the network.

 In July 2022, Ridloff was one of three deaf actors cast in an episode of the Fox anthology drama TV series Accused, with the episode being directed by Marlee Matlin, and the episode aired in January 2023.

+Ridloff joined the ensemble cast for the untitled Ocean's Eleven prequel film, directed by Bradley Cooper and to be released in June 2027.